qwc-services/qwc-services.github.io/src/topics/Search.md

 * `default` lists the search facets enabled by default.
 * `layers` providides a mapping of facets which are enabled whenever the theme layer `<layer_name>` is visible on the map.

+Next, create the resources in the Admin GUI to control the search permissions:

-Next, create `Search facet` resources in the Admin GUI for the desired facet names.
+  * For feature results, create `Search facet` resources in the Admin GUI with the facet names you want to permit.

-  * To manage layer search permissions, you can create a `Search facet` with name `dataproduct`.
+  * For layer results, create `Dataproduct` resources in the Admin GUI with the dataproduct ids you want to permit.

-  * You can create a wildcard `Search facet` resource by setting the name to `*`.
-This is useful to assign permissions for all available facets with one single resource.
+*Note*: For both `Search facet` and `Dataproduct` resources you can create wildcard resources by setting the name to `*`.
+This is useful to assign permissions for all available facets/dataproducts with one single resource.

 Finally, create permissions for the newly created resources and regenerate the service configuration.